-In order to obtain a work and/or residence permit, all official documents executed abroad or issued from foreign public authorities (including notary deeds or certifications) should be legalized with apostille in accordance with the Hague Convention of October 1961, which has applied in Albania since 2003.
+In order to obtain a work and/or residence permit, all official documents executed abroad or issued from foreign public authorities (including notary deeds or certifications) should be legalized with apostille in accordance with the Hague Convention of October 1961.

-They will then be translated into the Albanian language and notarized by a licensed notary service.
+They will then be translated into the Albanian language and notarized by a public notary.